 As mentioned, the RadRover 5 is HEAVY, and when I put my son on it with me and it’s even heavier.
 Starting from a hard stop is not super easy.
 I use the throttle a lot just to get started to speed through intersections.

-RadRover 5 Review: Why and who should you buy the RadRover 5?
+RadRover Review: Why and who should the electric fat tire bike?

 The RadRover 5 is the perfect eBike for someone who wants a super versatile eBike that can handle a wide variety of situations – from mountain biking to going to the grocery store – and still look like they are riding a real Bike.